armory/documentation/_install_guide/logging.md

 order: 130
 ---

-Pushing your logs to a distributed service is as simple as using one of the provided logging drivers provider by Docker.
+Pushing your logs to a distributed service is as simple as using one of the logging drivers provided by Docker.
 All logging comes from STDOUT inside of Docker and can be pushed to various endpoints.

 ## Enabling A Logging Profile

-Armory Spinnaker provides an entry point into enabling a given profile by setting the `LOGGING_PROFILE` environment variable.
-You'll have to make sure the file with the corresponding file name is placed in `/opt/spinnaker/compose`, i.e. if you set `LOGGING_PROFILE=syslog` then a corresponding file must exist at `/opt/spinnaker/compose/logging-syslog.yml`.
+Armory Spinnaker exposes control over logging through Docker compose.
+The configuration is made available by files placed in `/opt/spinnaker/compose` and selected by setting the `LOGGING_PROFILE` environment variable.
+For example, if you want to create a syslog logging profile you would create the file `/opt/spinnaker/compose/logging-syslog.yml` and set `LOGGING_PROFILE=syslog`.

 You can set a logging profile by changing the variable per environment.
 You can find the environment file that is used at startup at `/opt/spinnaker/env`.